wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.4.6 =
+= 1.4.7 =
-Added compatibility fix for certain server configurations where necessary PHP functions are not enabled, and updated spam filters.
+Added additional security checks, improved some of the user registration and comment spam filters, fixed a few minor bugs, and updated the spam filters.
 Please see Changelog for more details.

 == Other Notes ==